sspirial/sspirial.systems/.github/instructions/tests-and-ci.md

 # Tests & CI (guidance for LiveStore)

 Current state
-- The template does not include a test harness yet.
+- The studio does not include a test harness yet.
 Add tests progressively as features grow.

 Recommended checks in CI
 - Typecheck and build: `bun run build` (Vite build) must succeed.